nickerso/cellml-spec-sphinx-test/source/unit-element-item.rst

 1. Every ``unit`` element MUST contain a ``units`` attribute information item in the empty namespace.
-The value of the ``units`` attribute MUST be a valid units reference, as defined in :ref:`units-reference`.
+The value of the ``units`` attribute MUST be a valid units reference, as defined in the :ref:`units-reference` section.

    a.
 The ``units`` element inclusion digraph SHALL be a conceptual digraph
       defined for the purpose of the constraint in the next paragraph,